 If you think your computer is infected with malware try running malwarebytes.

-- Double Click mbam-setup.exe to install the application.
+- After downloading it install the application.
 If your computer is infected the install may be blocked and you will have to boot into safe mode in order to install it.

-- Make sure a checkmark is placed next to Update Malwarebytes' Anti-Malware and Launch Malwarebytes' Anti-Malware, then click Finish.
+- Make sure a check mark is placed next to Update Malwarebytes' Anti-Malware and Launch Malwarebytes' Anti-Malware, then click Finish.
+If you want to use the free version remove the check from the option to install a free trial of premium version.

 - If an update is found, it will download and install the latest version.